ChloeL19/CNN-pset/README.md

 So let’s upload a custom image.

 First, take a picture of a number that you handwrite.
-Make sure you write your number with thick lines, and preferably take a square picture of your finished product (this will help with scaling later).
+First, take a picture of a number that you handwrite.
+Make sure you write your number with thick lines, and since all of the images in the MNIST data set are squares, be sure that your image is also a square.
 Then, upload this image to the C9 workspace, and name it something like “my_img.jpg”.

+Here's an example:

+[insert example]

 Navigate to custom_prediction.py and write a function that does the following: